mohammad-zolghadr/react-hooks-plus/README.md

 And then to use it, proceed as follows :

-> As the input parameter of the function, you must enter a number so that your final output is a number with the desired number of digits
+> As the function parameter of the function, you must enter a number so that your final output is a number with the desired number of digits

 ```javascript
 console.log(randomNumberDigit(7));